Accessing DOM Querying the DOM from your components Guide

 $ allows you to retrieve elements without crossing shadow boundaries.

-$ is a naive implementation using the highly performant querySelectorAll.
+$ naively uses the native querySelectorAll, which is performant but cannot pierce shadow DOM boundaries.
 Nodes returned will only be part of the page’s regular DOM.
 It cannot access nodes that are part of a web component, which are nodes in a shadow DOM tree.

 Using $$